Montana/prowl-aws-docs/README.md

 # Using AWS with Prowl

-This is documentaiton in regards to how we are using Prowl with AWS.
+This is documentation in regards to how we are using Prowl with AWS.
 If you're an employee and having trouble getting connected, read through this -- this should address any issue you have, and if you're just a lookie loo having some sort of problem with AWS -- this may help in some indirect way.

 ## Amazon QuickSight